LIGHT

 Other config files

-There are other config files in the config folder for the docker-compose and you can modify them to test different behaviour of the light-proxy.
+There are other config files in the config folder for the docker-compose, and you can modify them to test different behavior of the light-proxy.

-For example, you can enable the security, metrics etc.
+For example, you can enable security, metrics, etc.

 • Overview